From ds

-Pre-model data preparation pipelines for cleaning, validation, transformation, and ETL orchestration.
-Use when raw data needs deduplication, schema validation, format conversion, or quality assurance before EDA or modeling.
+Provides patterns for pre-model data preprocessing pipelines covering cleaning, validation, transformation, ETL orchestration.
+Use for raw data deduplication, schema validation, format conversion before EDA or modeling.

 This skill provides patterns for building and executing automated data preprocessing pipelines.
 It covers pre-model data preparation -- everything that happens to raw data before it enters a machine learning pipeline.
 Use this skill for data cleaning, schema validation, format conversion, deduplication, and ETL orchestration.